 Accommodation: Rim vs. Floor

-All lodges and camps in the Ngorongoro Conservation Area Authority are located on the crater rim, not the floor.
+All lodges and camps in the Ngorongoro Conservation Area are located on the crater rim, not the floor.
 No overnight accommodation is permitted on the crater floor.
 All vehicles must ascend before the 6pm closing time, and the floor is closed at night.

 Rim Lodges